pablopena1223/Flashcards/readme.md

 ## Lab 2

 ### App Description
 This app will ask a question in the form of a flashcard and three options.
-Once you tap on the correct answer, all options will disapear and show the other side of the flash card
+Once you tap on the correct answer, all options will disapear and show the other side of the flash card.
+User will have the chance to change the current flashcard or create a brand new one.

 ### App Walk-though
 ![](https://i.imgur.com/BpYkLTz.gif)